 How do I see my cleared notifications on my iPhone’s lock screen?

-Unlike Android 11, there’s no recycle bin anywhere that’ll allow you to retrieve your notifications once cleared.
+Unlike Android 11, no recycle bin anywhere’ll allow you to retrieve your notifications once cleared.
 The only thing that you can do is to retrieve your old notifications on your lock screen.

 On iOS 11 supported iPhones, all you need to do to receive the notifications is to reach out to the top of your iPhone screen and pull down the Notification Center.
 In your Notification Center, you’ll get the exact notifications that disappeared from your lock screen.

-Interestingly, you can also view your previous lock screen notifications if you missed out on reading any one of them.
+Interestingly, you can also view your previous lock screen notifications if you missed reading any of them.
 To do that, go to your iPhone’s lock screen and swipe up.
-Alternatively, you can also fix the issue via the notification center – all you also need to do so swipe up.
+Alternatively, you can also fix the issue via the notification center – all you need to do is swipe up.

-After swiping up the screen, you’ll get to see all your previous notifications.
+After swiping up the screen, you’ll see all your previous notifications.
 Interestingly, you can even see notifications of up to a week old with this method.

 The bottom line is that once a notification is cleared on your iPhone, it’s impossible to retrieve it.
 The only place retrieval is possible is if you have notifications and as you’re about to read it your iPhone unlocks.